lhypds/tcopy/README.md

 (I use `Shift + Alt + C` to trigger the `send.bat`).

 2. Watcher
-The `txtwatcher.py` will watch the file and copy the content to the OS clipboard.
+The `txtwatcher.py` will watch and detect the file changes and copy the content to the OS clipboard automatically.
 Run `start.bat` to start the watcher.